magento/knowledge-base/src/help-center-guide/support-tickets/submit-a-support-ticket.md

 * [Information in your support ticket](#info-in-support-ticket)

-<h2 id="submit-ticket-help-center-start-page">Submit a ticket from Help Center start page</h2>
+## Submit a ticket from Help Center start page

 To submit a new support ticket using the starting page of Magento Help Center, follow these steps: